The Student Body

 - A concise route to take them beyond their current position

 Activities are offered by staff and through external bodies during lunch hour, in the evenings and at weekends.
-The houses staff and college activities co-ordinator plan, create and promote the range of opportunities.
+The house staff and the college activities co-ordinator together plan, create and promote the range of opportunities.
 Staff are encouraged to volunteer their expertise and passions to support the programme.